califa/visited.js/README.md

 # visited.js

-Adds visited functionality for internal links using data attributes and local storage
+This simple script adds visited functionality for internal links using data attributes and local storage.

+For more information, check out [Revisiting Visited](http://joelcalifa.com/blog/revisiting-visited/).